vb-consulting/Norm.net/Documentation/reference/parameters.md

     .Single();
 ```

+---

 #### Using Anonymous Object Instances

-- Parameter value can also be an object instance.
+- The parameter value can also be an object instance.

 - In that case, each public property or public field will be a named parameter with the same name and the same value.
 Example: